duleorlovic/tailwind_play_responsive_dark_mode/README.md

 Also you need to enable Actions to `Read and write permissions` (`Workflows have read and write permissions in the repository for all scopes.`)

-After next commit your site should be live, for example https://duleorlovic.github.io/tailwind_play_responsive_dark_mode/
+After next commit your site should be live for example https://duleorlovic.github.io/tailwind_play_responsive_dark_mode/